zschoche/mlog/README.md

 ## Log Destination

 The `mlog::mlogger` is a static `std::unique_ptr<mlog::logger>` and contains the current log destination.
 The standard destination is a `mlog::standard_logger`.
-Rest the `mlog::mlogger` to use another destination.
+Reset the `mlog::mlogger` to use another destination.

 Example:
 ```c++